 Those relationships have stuck ever since and for nearly 9 years now.
 It’s hard to believe, but I remember the first I worked an even at held at Cherry Basket Farm and catered by Epicure Catering in Omena.
 I realized how amazing this place was that was home.
 The people.
 The food…gosh I had never had food like that or wine for that matter.
 The community.
 The way they worked.
 It was endlessly fascinating and inspiring.
 I valued their desire to do things to the top level but with the cleanest line to local.
 I mean Epicure’s slogan literally is “Eat Local”.
 Over the years I have learned so much from both Cammie and from Andy.
 Cammie challenges me in business and our every few month coffee or lunches together during the cooler months are some of my favorite parts of the year.
 Andy always tells it to you straight but he also will teach you and never judges silly questions.
 Nights in their kitchens after events are some of the best memories of my 20’s.

 When I think about my concept of local foods and where the passion began it is from Epicure.
 There isn’t a Wednesday market I don’t bump shoulders with Andy and I always ask him where the best things are or ask what he is buying.
 He always knows.
-So when last year Cammie and Andy began a dinner series with Michael (Chet) Chetcuti and Kyle Evans to raise money for various local charities through their foundation, I was so excited.
+So when last year Cammie and Andy began a dinner series with Michael (Chet) Chetcuti and Kyle Evans to raise more money for various local charities through their foundation, I was so excited.
 Chet and Kyle have incredible taste (remember their Northport house tour!? and now their rentals in Northport are sooooo good.)
 I knew they were going to be really good.
 Like a dream team.
 Mike had the chance to shoot a few of them for them and then Cammie approached me about doing one with the following summer.
 I of course said Yes!
 I knew we would be at the point where we would be releasing new products for summer and it sounded like the best place to test some of the new things out.
 Not to mention, I have always had this vision of doing a local as possible gathering where not only is the food locally sourced, but so are most of the table items.
 The challenge was exciting and this was the perfect setting for it.

 The winter before the dinner, Cammie and I made a plan for the dinner itself.
 We planned to ticket it for 50 people.
 This was one of 3 charity dinners they were doing with the Michael Chetcuti Foundation so we had to had all the details nailed down far enough in advance for everyone.
 I also needed strong numbers since we would be designing and ordering product for the tables.
 We had 4 courses and wanted to be able to use as many products from our store as we could.
 So I placed our orders with our makers 4 months prior and our new Every Day Plates’ design was finalized and we had those being placed in production as well.
 All of it coordinated for this dinner to be held in June.

 Locally focused events such as this take a ton of planning and coordinating.
 To get handmade plates on a table for 50 doesn’t happen a month prior.
 There is no quick ship option.
 But that’s what I love about local things, is it is all about intention and awareness of all involved.
 When I had signed on for the dinner, I asked up front to our makers what was possible and what isn’t.
 From there we built out the collection of items, but like I said this was months in advance.
+A charity gala or dinner party may also require the event planners to hire an event security services company.

 So when the dinner came up on the calendar finally, I couldn’t wait.
 It was the first big thing I had post my first Trimester of pregnancy (which wasn’t planned along with the event), so I was excited to have something to take me out of the weeds of it all.
 The days leading up were a ton of work, but like every dinner we do, once the day hits everything falls into place.
 The day of Mike and I had the car loaded up and we headed up to drop everything off for the dinner.
 The team at Epicure set everything up and we had debated about whether the weather would allow us to do the dinner inside the barn or outside on the lawn.
 Thankfully it ended up being the most gorgeous summer evening and we took the risk to set it up out on the lawn in the shade.